typtrue/m2r-project/README.md

 To generate visualisations you can use the following scripts:
 run-bem-visuals: Generate visuals based on the indirect BEM algorithm.
 run-general-visuals: Generate useful visuals for the project.
+test-indirect-bem: Test the accuracy of the indirect BEM algorithm.

 We make use of the `mayavi` and `matplotlib` packages to plot results and figures, and the `numpy` and `scipy` packages for general calculation purposes.